-122 Title 18, United States Code, Section 2071(a) provides:
+Title 18, United States Code, Section 2071(b) provides:

-and carries away any record, ... document, ... filed or deposited with any clerk or officer of any court of the United States, or in any public office ... of the United States."
+[&]quot;Whoever, having the custody of any such record, proceeding, map, book, document, paper, or other thing, willfully and unlawfully conceals, removes, mutilates, obliterates, falsifies, or destroys the same, shall be fined under this title or imprisoned not more than three years, or both; and shall forfeit his office and be and carries away any record, ... document, ... filed or deposited with any clerk or officer of any court of the United States, or in any public office ... of the United States."
 The offense is a felony punishable by fine of up to \$250,000, imprisonment not more than three years, or both.

 Title 18, United States Code, Section 2071(b), effectively criminalizes the same conduct as Section 2071(a) but applies specifically to those who have "custody of" the document or record.
-This provision also provides for disqualification from office as a consequence of conviction, but we consider this penalty unlikely to apply here.
-123
+This provision also provides for disqualification from office as a consequence of conviction, but we consider this penalty unlikely to apply here.123

-The legislative history of Section 2071, originally enacted in 1853, is "sparse," with little indepth discussion of the parameters of the statute's reach.
-124 The following principles can be drawn from the case law.
+The legislative history of Section 2071, originally enacted in 1853, is "sparse," with little indepth discussion of the parameters of the statute's reach.124 The following principles can be drawn from the case law.

-The courts have made clear that Section 2071 "was not intended to punish the mere larceny or theft of the papers or documents as property, but that the essential element of the offense is the specific intent to destroy them as records of a public office; or, in other words, to obliterate or conceal them as evidence of that which constitutes their value as public records, or to destroy or impair their legal effect or usefulness as a record of our governmental affairs, be that effect or usefulness what it may."
-The statute's "purpose is to prevent any conduct which deprives the Government of the use of its documents, be it by concealment, destruction, or removal;" to preserve and protect those documents "as evidence relating to things which concern the public and the government;" and to punish "the rendering of information unavailable to the disqualified from holding any office under the United States.
+The courts have made clear that Section 2071 "was not intended to punish the mere larceny or theft of the papers or documents as property, but that the essential element of the offense is the specific intent to destroy them as records of a public office; or, in other words, to obliterate or conceal them as evidence of that which constitutes their value as public records, or to destroy or impair their legal effect or usefulness as a record of our governmental affairs, be that effect or usefulness what it may."125 The statute's "purpose is to prevent any conduct which deprives the Government of the use of its documents, be it by concealment, destruction, or removal;"126 to preserve and protect those documents "as evidence relating to things which concern the public and the government;"127 and to punish "the rendering of information unavailable to the disqualified from holding any office under the United States.
 As used in this subsection, the term 'office' does not include the office held by any person as a retired officer of the Armed Forces of the United States."